microsoft/react-native-code-push/README.md

 ### Plugin Configuration (Android)

-*Note: If you are using an older version (<=1.9.0-beta) of the CodePush plugin, please refer to [these docs](https://github.com/Microsoft/react-native-code-push/tree/e717eb024fe9d1810ac21c40c097f7bc165ea5f1#plugin-configuration-android---react-native--v0180) instead.*
+*NOTE: If you used RNPM or `react-native link` to automatically link the plugin, these steps have already been done for you so you may skip this section.*

 After installing the plugin and syncing your Android Studio project with Gradle, you need to configure your app to consult CodePush for the location of your JS bundle, since it will "take control" of managing the current and all future versions.
 To do this: